pwang00/pietcc/README.md

 Alternatively, it is possible to combine the build / run workflow via

-`cargo run --release <image> --flags`, but this attempts to check for changes to the PietCC source on every run, so is not recommended.
+`cargo run --release <image> <flags>`, but this attempts to check for changes to the PietCC source on every run, so is not recommended.

 ## Interpreting Piet programs